 1 Check the hydraulic configuration to find out which space heating loops can be closed by mechanical, electronic, or other valves.
 2 Close all space heating loops that can be closed.
-3 Start the pump test run (see "8.2.4 To perform an actuator test run" [> 43]).
-4 Read out the flow rate ^(a) and modify the bypass valve setting to reach the minimum required flow rate + 2 l/ min.
+3 Start the pump test run (see "8.2.4 To perform an actuator test run" [43]).
+4 Read out the flow rate ^(a) .
+If the flow rate is too low: Do air purge.
+Check the function of the valve motor of M1S and M2S.
+Replace the valve motor if necessary.